PokeyzRule/project-juicyboys/README.md

 ```

 ### 3. Create a pull request for the feature
-Once you have completed the feature, create a pull request to allow for ??? to review your code.
+Once you have completed a feature, [create a pull request](https://github.com/UTSCCSCC01/project-juicyboys/pulls) to review changes in the code.
 Be sure to set the pull request onto the develop branch.
 Reference the relevant issue from the Github issues board if applicable.
 ![New pull request button](https://i.imgur.com/3awEW0L.png)

-### 4. Once you are ready to release
+### 4. Ready to release!
-Create a pull request from the develop branch to the main branch.
+Once you are ready to make a release, create a pull request from the develop branch to the main branch.